Where Is The Atrioventricular Bundle Located

 Comprehensive Overview

 The Purkinje fibers, the terminal ends of the bundle branches, are distributed throughout the ventricular myocardium.
-They are specialized conducting cells that rapidly transmit the electrical impulse to the ventricular muscle cells, causing them to contract nearly simultaneously.
+Also, they are specialized conducting cells that rapidly transmit the electrical impulse to the ventricular muscle cells, causing them to contract nearly simultaneously.
 This synchronized contraction is essential for effective pumping of blood to the lungs and the rest of the body.

 Trends and Latest Developments